 At The Gallery

-Mountain Valley Arts Council is excited to announce the next exhibit in our 2017 lineup, which features a collection of original paintings by Sue Kirkpatrick.
-The exhibit opens August 2nd and runs through August 31st.
+Mountain Valley Arts Council is excited to announce the next exhibit in our 2018 lineup: a solo exhibit featuring beautiful watercolors by Linda England.
+The exhibit opens March 1st and runs through March 30th.

-There will be an artist reception showcasing Sue Kirkpatrick's work at the MVAC ART Gallery on Thursday August 3rd from 5-7pm.
+There will be an artist reception celebrating Ms. England’s work at the MVAC ART Gallery on March 1st from 5-7pm.

 MVAC is in dire need of art supplies, and we are calling on the people of Marshall County to help us.
 These supplies will then be utilized by county agencies such as the Crain Court Youth Center, the Court Appointed Juvenile Advocates, Guntersville Child Development Centers of Marshall County, Kelley’s Rainbow Shelter, the Child Advocacy Center, and many more.
 Some of the supplies needed include but aren’t limited to: pencils, crayons, coloring pages, and cardboard.